Filled maps (choropleths) in Power BI

 Create a basic filled map

 In this video, Kim creates a basic map and converts it to a filled map.

-- To create your own filled map, download the Sales and Marketing sample by signing in to Power BI and selecting Get Data > Samples > Sales and Marketing > Connect.
+To create your own filled map, download the Sales and Marketing sample by signing in to Power BI and selecting Get Data > Samples > Sales and Marketing > Connect.
 Or get the Power BI Sales and Marketing app on appsource.com.

 Power BI opens the report.
 Select Edit report to open the report in Editing View.

 From the Fields pane, select the Geo > State field.